Cuprate/old_book/src/monero/database/types.md

 typedef mdb_block_info_4 mdb_block_info;
 ```
 This data structure store block's metadata.
 Used in `block_info` table.
-This is the 4th version but the older types are still defined.
+This is the 4th version but the older types are still defined so old databases can update.

 #### pre_rct_outkey & pre_rct_output_data_t